BurnyCoder/Landing/docs/Contents/Website/Exobrain.md

 - How can we the most effectively use science, technology and other methods to solve the biggest world problems, from suffering from for example poverty to wars to crises to various existecial risks such as pandemics, nuclear war, climate change or maybe technology itself becoming too powerful or in the hands of the wrong people, as some AI researchers say?

-- How do we collectively steer all of sentience not into opressive dystopia without democracy, or complete extinction, or platou, but into benefitial collective growth of science and technology, connection and optional merging with eachother or machines or the universe, knowledge, wellbeing, freedom, intelligence, agency, longterm adaptibility and sustainability, resistivity to entropy, bliss, love, peace, safety, meaning, truth, fullfillment, selfactualization and so on for every being using the most optimal collective emergent thermodynamic cybernetic architecture that might expand into the whole universe and becoming a beautiful cosmic constellation of linked posthumanist clusters of sentient matter of any form it wishes to be in?
+- How do we collectively steer all of sentience not into opressive dystopia without democracy, or complete extinction, or platou, but into benefitial collective growth of science and technology, connection and optional merging with eachother or machines or the universe, knowledge, wellbeing, freedom, intelligence, agency, longterm adaptibility and sustainability, resistivity to entropy, bliss, love, peace, safety, meaning, truth, fullfillment, selfactualization and so on for every being using the most optimal collective emergent coordinated thermodynamic cybernetic architecture that might expand into the whole universe and becoming a beautiful cosmic constellation of linked posthumanist clusters of sentient matter of any form it wishes to be in?